Vertex-minor-closed classes are $\chi$-bounded: Vertex-minor -boundedness

 We say that $(N_x: x\in X)$ is an \emph{impure multicover} if it is a multicover and for each distinct $x,y\in X$, with $x\prec y$, the vertex $x$ is complete to $N_y$.
-A multicover (respectively pure or impure multicover) is \emph{stable} if for each $x\in X$, the set $N_x$ is stable.
-The \emph{length} of a multicover (respectively pure or impure multicover) is equal to $|X|$.
+A multicover is \emph{stable} if for each $x\in X$, the set $N_x$ is stable.
+The \emph{length} of a multicover is equal to $|X|$.

 We begin now by showing that every graph of sufficiently large chromatic number and small clique number in a 2-controlled class of graphs contains a large stable multicover of a set with large chromatic number.